-(d) ILLITERACY:
+(d) ILLITERACY

-Quite a number of prisoners could not read or write the questionnaires .This become a major challenge because I had to explain the question in the local language and come back to translation which was a risky process because it involved the possibility of having the meaning of the questions changed from the original intended purpose the questions were designed to achieved.
+Quite a number of prisoners could not read or write the questionnaires.
+This become a major challenge because I had to explain the question in the local language and come back to translation which was a risky process because it involved the possibility of having the meaning of the question changed from the original intended purpose the questions were designed to achieved.

-(e) CORRUPTION:
+(e) CORRUPTION

 This is a vice that has killed the soul of everyone in this nation.
-It happened that everyone I needed information from would first demand for something popularly styled as "kitu kidogo".meaning some form of a bribe to open the way for me to the place I needed to reached or for him to release the information in his knowledge.
-For example one Matovu a prisoner in Luzira who I approached with the questionnaire and asked if he was in possession to answer, replied and said "madam its okay as long ad you have come with my launch today."
+It happened that everyone I needed information from would first demand for something popularly styled as "Kitu Kidogo" meaning some form of a bribe to open the way for me to the place I needed to reached.
+Or for him to release the information in this knowledge.
+For example one Matovu a prisoner in Luzira who I approached with the questionnaire and asked if he was in possession to answer, replied and said "Madam it's okay as long as you have come with my launch today."

-(f) BAD WEATHER:
+(f) BAD WEATHER